clear-nus/octopi-1.5/README.md

 # Octopi-S
 ## Setup
-For the steps below, ensure you are in the root directory `octopi-s/` unless otherwise stated.
+**For the steps below, ensure you are in the root directory `octopi-s/` unless otherwise stated.**

 ### Environment
 1. In a conda environment with PyTorch / CUDA available, run `pip install -r requirements.txt` to install all dependencies.
-2. Install `uvicorn` for the API.
+2. Install Uvicorn for the API using `sudo apt-get install uvicorn`.
 3. We recommend 17GiB max memory for each GPU for the two RTX 5000 Ada Generation GPUs in `configs/gpu_config.json`.

 ### Weights